openhab/openhab-mycroft/README.md

 If items are modified in openHAB, a refresh in Mycroft is needed by the command:

-- *"Hey Mycroft, refresh openhab items"* or
+- *"Hey Mycroft, refresh openhab items"*
-- *"Hey Mycroft, refresh open hab items"*

 If you've forgotten what items have been identified, you can ask Mycroft:
-- *"Hey Mycroft, list openhab items"* or
+- *"Hey Mycroft, list openhab items"*
-- *"Hey Mycroft, list open hab itmes"*

 ## Versions Change Log
 * 1.1 added status request to Switchable items